Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

-A campaign that converted reliably over the prior 30 days has now spent enough in the last 7 days to expect multiple conversions, by its own historical cost per acquisition, but produced none.
+Take a campaign that converts reliably over the prior 30 days.
+In the last 7 days, it spends enough to expect multiple conversions, by its own historical cost per acquisition.
+But it produces none.
 This is one of the highest signal money waste alerts.

 Default formula.
 Spend over the last 7 days is at least 3x the campaign's average cost per acquisition from the last 30 days, AND conversions over the last 7 days equal zero, AND the campaign had at least 3 conversions in the prior 30 days, AND the campaign is older than 14 days.
 Absolute floor: spend over the last 7 days is at least $30.